 - Intramurals: Once a week there are pickup games in the school gym during lunch.
 Each week the intramural coaches change the sport.
 It is a great way to foster healthy competition amongst peers while also promoting physical well being during the school day.

 - Alumni Mentoring: An initiative started by an alumni teacher, Mrs. Fixler (‘99), students create partnerships with alumni who have similar professional interests.
 Alumni guide and mentor our current students, continuing their relationship with the Ulpanat Orot community.
 Our current students appreciate hearing from someone who has had similar experiences and appreciate the wisdom the alumni share with them.

 - Chinuch Committee: Bnei Akiva Schools takes a student-driven approach to co-curriculars.
 To encourage positive religious growth during Tfillah, as well as an understanding and appreciation for the centrality of Tzniut, student-led committees have been formed.
 Motivated students use a relatable approach to inspire and motivate their classmates.
 Other successful Ulpana student initiatives have included “Acts of Kindness Daily,” as well as “Stop Lashon Harah!

-Our school provides coaching and weekly preparation sessions for interested students to compete in the National Bible Contest with Tanach teacher Mrs. Ofra Gemara.
+Our school provides coaching and weekly preparation sessions for interested students to compete in the National Bible Contest.
 Each year a group of students advance to the final rounds.
 As in past years, an Ulpana student this year has qualified to compete in the International Chidon Hatanch Competition held in Israel on Yom Haatzmaut.